oracle/graal/tools/docs/T-Trace-Manual.md

 });
 ```

-and prepare your Ruby file `helloworld.rb`:
+and prepare your Ruby file `helloworld.rb` (make sure GraalVM Ruby is
+installed with `gu install ruby`):

 ```ruby
 puts 'Hello from GraalVM Ruby!'